samarthaggarwal/Parallel-Programming-Assignments/README.md

 COL380 - lab1

 ### Sequential:
-- [ ] - try forgy method initialisation
+- [ ] - pthreads - done variable to sync instead of spawning and killing threads